robjohnnoble/robjohnnoble.github.io/_pages/research.md

 </figure>

 In collaboration with cancer cell biologists using 3D tumour spheroid models, I have validated an adaptive therapy concept by using computational and mathematical modelling to show how spatial constraints can be exploited to suppress resistance to targeted therapy [1].
-I have further contributed to extending these results towards a mathematically rigorous theory of cancer adaptive therapy that unifies and generalizes previous formulations [2].
+I have further contributed to extending these results towards mathematically rigorous theories of cancer adaptive therapy [2] and extinction therapy [3] that unify and generalizes previous formulations.
-I have relatedly investigated how public goods cooperation in bacteria depends on ecological antagonisms [3], with potential implications for therapeutic manipulation of ecological interactions, such as in tumours that depend on paracrine growth factors.
+I have relatedly investigated how public goods cooperation in bacteria depends on ecological antagonisms [4], with potential implications for therapeutic manipulation of ecological interactions, such as in tumours that depend on paracrine growth factors.

 Building on these results, I am investigating how different tumour architectures and microenvironmental feedbacks result in different optimal strategies.
 My long-term objective is to design optimal treatment regimens for each tumour type, and ultimately each patient.